Adobe-Marketing-Cloud/aem-forms/address-lookup-widget/README.md

 address-lookup-widget
 ======

+Adaptive Form provides ability to configure a cutom widget for a particular field or set of fields.
+It exposes certain APIs and event that the custom widget has to implement and dispatch in order to work well with rest of the Adaptive Form infrastructure.
+In this sample, we have added a custom address lookup widget which is based on [jquery autocomplete widget] (http://jqueryui.com/autocomplete/) and pulls data from [geonames.org](http://www.geonames.org/) REST endpoint.

 This a content package project generated using the simple-content-package-archetype.
+This package would contain the widget javascript under /etc/clientlibs/custom-widgets/addresslookup folder and a sample Adaptive Form demonstrating usage of the widget.

 Building
 --------